samplchallenges/SAMPL8/README.md

 **Deadline**: The deadline for GDCC submissions was Feb.
 4, 2021.
 [The submission format is available](https://github.com/samplchallenges/SAMPL8/blob/master/host_guest/GDCC/GDCC_submissions.txt).
 Additionally, [SAMPL8 GDCC predictions may be submitted here](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-GDCC).

+### The GSK physical properties challenges

+We recently finalized work with GSK on data collection for a physical properties challenge.
+The data is currently clearing legal review at GSK and a challenge is forthcoming in the immediate future.
+We have collected:

+- pKa data for 24 compounds
+- pH-dependent solubility for these compounds
+- logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
+Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
+The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50

+It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.

+Currently, we welcome input on whether this data should be incorporated into a single challenge, or staged out to form the basis of two challenges.
+For example, we might hold back some of the distribution coefficient data for selected solvents to allow for a second challenge.

 ## MANIFEST
 - `host_guest`: Details on host-guest challenges.
+- `physical_properties`: Details on physical properties challenge (to be posted very soon)

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).